 We welcome people from all walks of life and from all religious and non religious backgrounds to sit with us, practising the path of awakening.

 Beginners are welcome at Liverpool and at the associated StoneWater local groups.
-We view introducing meditation to the public as a service we offer to the community, regardless of whether or not you decide to continue.
+We view introducing meditation as a public service, regardless of whether or not you decide to continue.
+In Liverpool the Beginning Zen course consists of 3 sessions.

 August: No introductory session